guardian/service-catalogue/packages/dependency-graph-integrator/README.md

-## Dependency graph integrator integrator
+## Dependency graph integrator

 ### What does it do?

-The snyk integrator takes a repo name as JSON, like so:
+The dependency graph integrator takes a repo name as JSON, like so:

 ```json
 {